How To Play (How To Practice)

 This practice's aim is to understand rhythms of 2 kinds of tuplet correctly.

-2. Learn with voice and fingers
+2. Learn with your voice and fingers

 After understanding the rhythm, master it with your fingers.